Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Don’t focus on you.
 Focus on what you can give others.”

-John is an author, founder of fashion line FUBU, marketer and member of the TV show Shark Tank.
-He focuses on goal setting and achievement strategies, sacrifice, hard work and perseverance.
+John is an author, founder of fashion line FUBU, and investor on the TV show Shark Tank.
+He focuses on goal setting and achievement strategies, sacrifice, hard work, and perseverance.

 Phil M. Jones